 Group meetings for those affected by alcohol abuse

-Group meetings like Alcoholics Anonymous are run independently of the Health Service Executive (HSE), although meetings may take place on HSE premises.
+Group meetings like Alcoholics Anonymous are run independently of the HSE, although meetings may take place on HSE premises.
 There are other groups that provide support to those affected by someone's problem drinking.
 Privately run groups are generally free of charge.

 Private treatment services